Your Vision, Our Focus – Contact Lens Specialists

 Soft Lenses

-These lenses are comfortable to wear and must be replaced monthly, weekly or daily depending on the type you choose.
-They can provide correction for most prescriptions including astigmatism.
+These lenses are comfortable to wear and must be replaced monthly, weekly, or daily, depending on the type you choose.
+They can correct most prescriptions, including astigmatism.
 Today, with the introduction of newer materials like silicone hydrogels, which allow more oxygen to the eye, patients find it easier than ever to wear soft lenses comfortably.

 Gas-Permeable (GP) Lenses

 Made of moderately flexible plastics, GP lenses offer sharp vision and correct most vision problems.
-They are more durable than soft contact lenses and can be easier to handle and care for but require a longer adaptation period and consistent wear to maintain adaptation.
+They are more durable than soft contact lenses and can be easier to handle and care for, but they require a longer adaptation period and consistent wear to maintain adaptation.

 Multifocal Lenses